-Top ten hidden beauty spots in Ireland - PHOTOS
+Top ten secret beauty spots in Ireland - PHOTOS

-Some of beautiful spots around Ireland off the tourist trail
+Some of the most beautiful spots are off the tourist trail

-Here are the top ten hidden beauty spots that will make your vacation there very special.
+Here are the top ten hidden beauty spots that will make your vacation to Ireland very special.

 1. Cooley Mountains, in County Louth.
 Towering over the border areas, the Cooley peninsula has been cut off because of The Troubles as a tourism spot.
 Which has meant that it is incredibly unspoilt, with beautiful views North and South over Carlingford Lough from its peaks.
 The grandeur and beauty of Kerry without any of the high prices or tourist traps is how our guide described it.
 Just take your car and drive north to Dundalk and head for the Cooley peninsula.